 Our faculty reflects our cross-disciplinary approach to legal education: 70 percent hold a PhD and/or Masters degree in addition to their JD and one third hold joint appointments with other departments in the University, further enriching their perspective in the classroom.
 Other examples of our pioneering cross-disciplinary program include our Institute for Law and Economics in conjunction with the Wharton School and the Department of Economics, our Institute for Law and Philosophy, and our Child Advocacy Clinic in which Penn Law students work with medical, nursing, and social work students.

 Do you have final numbers or even good, early indications of how this year’s application volume may compare to the 2002-2003 season?
 How about the demographic make up of the applicant pool?

 Applications to Penn Law for the 2003-2004 year increased by just one percent from the 2002-2003 season.
 As of this date, the fall 2004 incoming class includes students from 38 states, the District of Columbia, and seven foreign countries.
 Students of color represent 38 percent of the incoming class (up from 32 percent last year) and 47 percent are women (unchanged).
 The 25th/75th percentile LSAT for the incoming class is 166/171 and the 25th/75th percentile GPA is approximately 3.5/3.8; note, however, that we admitted students from a GPA range of 2.9 – 4.0 and from an LSAT range of 153 – 180.

-What general advice would you like applicants considering University of Pennsylvania Law School to know?
+What general advice would you like applicants considering Penn Law to know?

 Because we receive many highly qualified applications and admit a small percentage, applicants should articulate how they will uniquely contribute to the Penn community and/or the legal profession based on their backgrounds, their experiences, and their interests.
 We are looking for more than a successful academic record and competitive LSAT score.